 Visit the best of Italy with only one rail pass!
-Getting around by train is a comfortable and fun way to move across Italy, from Milano to Venice, Florence and Rome...
+Getting around in Italy by train is a comfortable and fun way to travel across, from Milano to Venice, Florence and Rome...

 If you're still having doubts, I have a video to prove it!
 My lovely boyfriend recorded our train adventures in Italy the entire time !
 I hope the video below will bring you into the right mood!

 Since I was a teenager I dreamed of traveling parts of Europe by train, meeting cool people along the trip and partying in every city.
 This trip actually fulfilled one of my oldest dreams, except that I'm not a teenager anymore, nor were there crazy parties on board.
 But still, it was heaps of fun.

 I traveled with a rail pass that allowed me to explore Italy at my own pace.
 A rail pass is perfect if you want to visit several places in Italy (or even within Europe.)
 It allows unlimited rail travel and the option to take as many trains as you want on each travel day!

 The Italy Pass lets you travel comfortably to Italy's popular cities, like Rome, Florence, Venice, Milan and many others, but also to lesser known regions and smaller towns.
 You just use one ticket for the whole trip and you have the flexibility to move on whenever you feel like.
 Sound good?